Skip to content

 Setting Description Default

 Use stream mode Enables data to load and display progressively as it’s received from the server, instead of waiting for the entire response.
 This improves responsiveness and reduces memory usage when working with large result sets.
-Available only if supported by the selected AI provider.
-Off
+Available only if supported by the selected AI provider. on

 Days to keep chats Sets how many days chat history is stored locally.
 Older chats will be deleted automatically.
 7